spinnaker/spinnaker/testing/citest/README.md

 -----|------------
 gce_credentials_path | The path to a service account JSON credentials file used by the test to verify effects on GCE.
 The permissions needed on the account may vary depending on what the test is doing.
 You can use the same service account that you have configured spinnaker with, aws_profile | The name of the awscli profile to use when verifying effects on AWS.
 The permissions needed in the profile may vary depending on what the test is doing.
-You can use the same AWS credentials as those you configured spinnaker to use. os_cloud | The name of the cloud.
-OpenStack will look for a clouds.yaml file that contains a cloud configuration to use for authentication. azure | For Azure, you must login with the following command on the test environment ```az login -u SPN_Client_ID -p SPN_Application_key --tenant Tenant_Name --service-principal``` prior to test execution.
+You can use the same AWS credentials as those you configured spinnaker to use. azure | For Azure, you must login with the following command on the test environment ```az login -u SPN_Client_ID -p SPN_Application_key --tenant Tenant_Name --service-principal``` prior to test execution.

 ## Typical Invocations